Count of Unique Values in Excel (Table of Contents)

 Let’s apply the COUNTIF function in cell “E9”.
 Select the cell “E9”, where the COUNTIF function needs to be applied.

-Click ok after entering both the argument.
+Click ok after entering both argument.

 =COUNTIF (C8:C24,35)

-i.e. returns the count of unique scores, i.e. “35” from this dataset range (C8:C24).
+i.e., returns the count of unique scores, i.e., “35” from this dataset range (C8:C24).
 Click OK

-Here, the COUNTIF function has returned a count of unique scores, i.e. “35” within a defined range, i.e. 4.
+Here, the COUNTIF function has returned a count of unique scores, i.e., “35” within a defined range, i.e., 4.
 The passing score has appeared 4 times in a dataset range (C8:C24).

 Count Values for a Given Unique Text Value in Excel – Example #2